Derek-Wds/UniHealth/README.md

 ## Updating submodules
-If your version of the frontend or backend becomes out of sync with the upstream branch, run `git submodule update` to sync the updates for the submodules.
+If your version of the frontend or backend becomes out of sync with the upstream branch, run `git submodule update --remote` to sync the updates for the submodules.